fusioncharts/dev_centre_docs/getting-started/plain-javascript/export-charts-using-plain-javascript.md

 1. Include the necessary library files like `fusioncharts` library, fusion theme file, etc.

+2. Include the `ExcelExport` module to export chart data in XLSX format.

-2. Store the chart configurations in a JSON object.
+3. Store the chart configurations in a JSON object.
 In this JSON object:

    - Set the chart type as `column2d`.
 Find the complete list of chart types with their respective alias [here](https://www.fusioncharts.com/dev/chart-guide/list-of-charts).
    - Set the width and height (in pixels).